eshwen/ds-python-boilerplate/docs/getting-started.md

     poetry install --without dev,test,docs
     ```

-    It will create a `virtualenv` environment for you, so you don't need to run it in conjunction with another environment manager, such as conda.
+    Since it will create a `virtualenv` environment for you, you don't need to run it in conjunction with another environment manager, such as conda.

 === ":simple-pycharm: PyCharm"

     1. Open the project
     2. Click **Add New Interpreter** -> **Add Local Interpreter...** -> **Poetry Environment**
-    3. Check **Poetry Environment**
-    4. For the **Base Interpreter**, the default option will probably do as Poetry will create a `virtualenv` environment to install everything inside
+    3. Check **Existing environment**.
+The environment you just created should appear in the dropdown menu

 ### Creating your own configuration